Isaaciwd/Cloud-Regime-Cookbook/_sources/README.md

 ## Motivation

-The purpose of this cookbook is to lower the barrier to entry of Cloud Regime analysis.
+The purpose of this cookbook is to lower the barrier to entry of Cloud Regime (CR) analysis.
 It will give the user the tools and instruction to create a set of Cloud regimes from their own data using k-means clustering with either wasserstein or euclidean distance.
-It walks the user through deciding on the number of cloud regimes to create, testing if their k-means setup is robust, and then creates maps of the resultant Cloud regimes.
+It walks the user through deciding on the number of cloud regimes to create, testing if their k-means setup is robust, creates maps of the resultant CRs, and shows the user how to investigate any variable they might wish in association with the occurrence of the CRs.

 ## Authors